Pictured is Sanctuary’s Simon Clark, Group Director, Housing and Support.

 So what’s it all about ?

 It’s about Sanctuary Housing profiteering from fly tipping.
-That Sanctuary removed an armchair for £47.50 which the tenants and the Council covered the cost of via the “Communal Cleaning Costs” and that Cornwall Council would have charged £22.50.
+That Sanctuary removed an armchair for £47.50 which working tenants and Council tax payers paid for via the “Communal Cleaning Costs” and that Cornwall Council would have charged only £22.50.
 This is but one example.

 According to Sanctuary Housing the total cost of removing items between 22/5/15 to 05/2/16 was £445.50.